Actindo-AG/Documentation/DataHub/UserInterface/05_DataTypeList.md

     Enable this toggle to set the *Cloudinary Video* value to read-only.
 Disable the toggle to set the *Cloudinary Video* value to editable.
 By default, this toggle is disabled.

 - *Import Regex*
     Enter a regular expression to restrict the listed items for the import of videos from Cloudinary.
 The restriction is applied to the filename.
 If the field is left blank, no restriction is applied.
-For detailed information about regular expressions, see https://regex101.com/.
+For detailed information about regular expressions, see the [regex101.com](https://regex101.com/ "[https://regex101.com/]") website.

 - *Meta Data Fields*
     Enter names for additional contextual meta data fields.
 Use commas to separate the field names.
 A separate meta data field is created for each field name.
 By default, the *Title (caption)* and the *Description (alt)* contextual meta data fields are automatically created for each video and do not need to be added manually.